Ejjaffe/unzipper/README.md

 ## Description

 Unzips *all* zip files in the directory you run it from.
 It just works right out of the box, no frills or complicated stuff.

-**Beware:** Will overwrite existing files with the same names as the zipped files.
+**Beware:** When it unzips, it will overwrite existing directories with the same names as the zip files. **You can avoid disaster by renaming your zip files with unique names.**

 ## To use:
 ### If you know how to use git: